neherlab/treetime-cloud/validation/flu_H3N2/DataDescription.rst

  To plot the results, make sure first that the treetime_validation python project is installed and the flu_H3N2 (this archive) is unpacked to the root folder of the project.
 For detailed instructions, see the manual in the upper directory.

- To plot the results, run the plot_flu_subtrees_res.py script, no further configuration required
+ To plot the results, run the plot_flu_subtrees_res.py script, no further configuration required.

 **************************************************************
 Validation using the Flu trees with incomplete sampling dates
 **************************************************************

- To assess the TreeTime stability to the missing data, the following procedure was used: Smaller subtree, containing 100 nodes has been created from the initial flu tree.
+ To assess the TreeTime stability to the missing data, the following procedure was used: Smaller subtree, containing 100 nodes has been created from the initial influenza tree.
 In this subtree, a fraction of node's dates were erased, so the TreeTime reconstruction run with incomplete data.
-Then, the two types of the validations were made: (i) the stability of the Tmrca reconstruction vs fraction of missing leaf dates and (ii) the precision of the unknown  leaf dates reconstruction
+Then, the two types of the validations were made: (i) the stability of the Tmrca estimate vs fraction of missing leaf dates and (ii) the precision of the inferred leaf dates.

  The procedure is as follows: from a given tree, we choose randomly the nodes, which dates are known (the fraction of know dates is given).
 After that, the TreeTime and Beast run the reconstruction of Tmrca knowing the dates of only the fraction of nodes.
-Each reconstruction (incl. dates erasure) is repeated 10 times to assess the statistical error of the reconstruction.
+Each reconstruction (incl. dates erasure) is repeated 10 times to assess the sensitity to the specific subset.

  The data is located in the /missing_dates/ folder.
 The /missing_dates/subtrees/ folder contains the subtrees used for the validation.